ashlega/powerplatformtracker/README.md

 This experimental project is meant to serve just that purpose - there will be no Code here.

-### If you are aware of an issue or upcoming action, feel free to submit either of those as an issue.
+### If you are aware of an issue or upcoming action, feel free to submit either of those as an issue

 We'll be tracking those issues and we'll be closing them once/if we see they have been resolved.
 Apparently, it is supposed to be a community effort, so, likewise, if you see an issue that you know has already been resolved, make sure to add a note.